Generic selectors

 Which pubs are on the west side of Wembley Stadium?

-For those who want to explore the west side of England's biggest stadium, there are plenty of pubs to check into for a pre-match or half-time break pint.
-We have sampled only the best options based on user reviews, but you can still explore more pubs on the western side of the stadium apart from the ones listed below.
+For those who want to explore the west side of England's biggest stadium, there are plenty of pubs to check out for a pre-match or half-time break pint.
+As mentioned above, fans consider this side to be the better of the two sides due to the volume and size of the pubs on offer.

 Green Man, Dagmar Avenue HA9 8DF